sabbaghm/c-ll-verilog/README.md

 An LLVM based mini-C to Verilog High-level Synthesis tool
 ## Overview
-In this project, we are proposing an LLVM based mini-C to Verilog high-level synthesis (HLS) tool, called *c-ll-verilog*.
+In this project, we are proposing an LLVM based mini-C to Verilog high-level synthesis (HLS) tool, called **c-ll-verilog** (C to Verilog).
 HLS is a trending topic in both the academia and industry which aims to reduce the complexity of hardware design by automatically generating hardware description language (HDL) code from a higher level language such as C. An important different between programming languages like C and HDLs is that, C and similar languages are meant to be used on a predefined architectures, which usually are